RC-Navy/DigisparkArduinoIntegration/libraries/RcBusRx/Readme.md

 RcBusRx library: a multiple decoder for RC serial buses
 ===============

 **RcBusRx** is a library designed to extract RC channels from RC serial bus frames.
-Actually, it supports, SBUS, SRXL, SUMD and IBUS.
+Actually, it supports SBUS, SRXL, SUMD and IBUS.

 Tip and Tricks:
 --------------